micheles/micheles.github.io/_posts/2014-06-15-the-numbers-for-japan.md

 in the table gmf_data, with arrays of average length of 430: that means that the saving procedure is as fast as possible with the current database structure.
-We had much worse performance in the past, in cases when we where saving short arrays.
+We had much worse performance in the past, in cases when we were saving short arrays.

 You can see all the numbers in the table below: